Psychedelic/terabethia-docs/docs/terabethia-testnet/magic-bridge-docs.md

 ### Example: ERC20 → DIP20 and back

-We are actively working on a the Bridge UI that will make all these interactions seamless.
-For now try it out with these commands below.
-We have maintained a similar flow to the current setup of WETH.

-So to start bridging your ERC20 assets:
+To start bridging your ERC20 assets:

 - Deposit L1 → L2